-National trends suggest the growth of influence and electoral success of politically divisive attitudes particular associated with organised political parties, which, while legitimately constituted and recognized, specifically include within their policies discrimination against groups on grounds of race, or faith, or personal lifestyles, or who directly challenge Human Rights legislation.
+National trends suggest the growth of influence and electoral success of politically divisive attitudes particular associated with organised political parties, which, while legitimately constituted and recognized, specifically include within their policies discrimination against groups on grounds of race, or faith, or personal lifestyles.
 This has caused real concerns and we need to be alert to the continuation of such attitudes.
-These are closely monitored by ourselves, other political parties and the police.
+These are closely monitored by us, other political parties and the police.
+We will also play a constructive and active part in any on-going discussions regarding reform in the field of Human Rights legislation nationally in the UK and in the wider European contexts.